pamelatech/ACRminprofile/MinACRProfile-0.2.md

 February 2024 (draft)
 ## Abstract
 OpenID Connect 1.0 codifies the use of authentication context in a federated transaction as a "voluntary" security control to enforce for an openid provider.
-For relying parties that require security control enforcement to be considered essential, and for any implementer tasked with enforcing security controls that may involve nested SAML/OpenID Connect requests, this default behavior is painful to compensate for and results in ambiguity that could have dangerous security implications.
+For relying parties that require security control enforcement to be considered essential, and for any implementer tasked with enforcing security controls that may involve nested SAML/OpenID Connect requests, this default behavior is painful to compensate for and results in ambiguity that could have security implications.
 This profile codifies a pattern by which an OpenID Provider may declare default treatment of any authentication context in a Relying Party request as essential, and provides processing rules and recommendations to mirror the processing logic of SAML 2.0, with an explicit goal of ensuring that federated interactions may be nested and transformed between the two protocols with no change to authentication context processing.

 ## Introduction
 SAML[SAML] and OpenID Connect[OIDC] operate effectively side-by-side in many identity architectures as mechanisms for secure introduction of end users across federated parties.
 Each protocol adopts the concept of ‘authentication context’ to describe the security controls negotiated between parties, yet differences in default processing logic create difficulty for federated entities with high assurance processing requirements, specifically relying parties that expect OPs not to issue assertions in the case where essential security controls cannot be met.
 While it is in theory possible for a relying party to structure an [OIDC] authentication request to redefine the acr claim as essential rather than voluntary, to do so requires support for the `claims` request parameter ([OIDC] section 5.5), and very few implementations support this parameter to date.